pivotal-cf-experimental/docs-utility-scripts/style-checker/tests/duplicate-lines.md

 This is a duplicate sentence.
 This is a duplicate sentence.
 This is a duplicate sentence.
 This is a duplicate sentence.
 This is a duplicate sentence.
 This is a duplicate sentence.
-This is a duplicate sentence.
-This is a duplicate sentence.
-This is a duplicate sentence.
-This is a duplicate sentence.
-This is a duplicate sentence.
-This is a duplicate sentence.
-This is a duplicate sentence.
-This is a duplicate sentence.
-This is a duplicate sentence.
-This is a duplicate sentence.
-This is a duplicate sentence.
-This is a duplicate sentence.
-This is a duplicate sentence.
-This is a duplicate sentence.